ksonnet/ksonnet/docs/cli-reference/ks_param.md

-Parameters are customizable fields that are used to expand and define ksonnet *components*.
+Parameters are customizable fields that are used inside ksonnet *component* manifests.
 Examples might include a deployment's 'name' or 'image'.
 Parameters can also be defined on a *per-environment* basis.
 (Environments are ksonnet deployment targets, e.g. specific clusters.
 For more info, run `ks env --help`.)